livewires/js-coding/worksheets/00-programming-basics.md

 - Subtract a number so that you have exactly 100 as your final answer

 ## Variables
-Try typing this on the console:
+Try typing this on the console, and press enter to execute the instruction:

 ```js
 var a = 17;